BGI-Qingdao/MetaTrass/README.md

        You can download the reference database from [Mock Community](https://lomanlab.github.io/mockcommunity/mc_databases.html)

      * Or for **Customized Microbiome** grouping:
-       Please check the NCBI official species taxonomic ID to add into the NCBI taxonomy.
+       Please check the NCBI official species taxonomic ID to add it to the NCBI taxonomy.
-       To build a realiable construction of the species tree, please remind that the reference genomes for MetaTrass should be non-redundant genome of all single-speices. :warning:
+       To build a reliable construction of the species tree, please note that the reference genomes for MetaTrass should be non-redundant genomes of all single-species. :warning:

 2. **The reference genome** for refining the contigs should be kept with the reference database.
      * Split library.fna which can find in uhgg_kraken2-db/library/ (see above) to each single species fasta file.